fengyuanchen/create-banner/README.md

 ### pkg

 - Type: `Object`
-- Default: `null`
+- Default: `undefined`

 The package data for creating banner.
-If it is null, will read from the closest `package.json` file by default using the [read-pkg-up](https://www.npmjs.com/package/read-pkg-up) package.
+If it is undefined, will read from the closest `package.json` file by default using the [read-pkg-up](https://www.npmjs.com/package/read-pkg-up) package.

 ### template